 57. Record of attendance

-(1) A licensee must ensure that a record of attendance is kept for each care session, including —
+(1) A licensee must ensure that a record of attendance is kept for each care session in accordance with the requirements of subregulations (2) to (5).

+Penalty: a fine of $3 000.

+(2) The record of attendance must include the following —

-(a) the times of arrival and departure of each enrolled child; and
+(a) the time of arrival and the time of departure of each enrolled child;

 (b) the signature of the person responsible for verifying the accuracy of the record.

+(3) The time of arrival must be entered in the record of attendance immediately after the child arrives at the place.

+(4) The time of departure must be entered in the record of attendance immediately before the child leaves the place.

-(2) A licensee must ensure that a record of attendance is retained for a period of 3 years from the day on which the record was made.
+(5) The record of attendance must be retained for a period of 3 years after the day on which the record was made.

-Penalty: a fine of $3 000.
+[Regulation 57 inserted in Gazette 6 Jan 2012 p.
+27.]

 58. Record of excursions

 (1) A licensee must ensure that a record of each excursion is kept, including the following —